 This is where the human factor really comes into play.
 At this point, no amount of modern technology can soothe you when your flight has been canceled and you really need to get to an event.
 A real live human can promptly find you an alternate route.
 Check for travel support that is offered 24/7, in multiple languages, and has good reviews from travelers.

 What’s the only way to get travel policy compliance?
 By integrating your travel policy inside the platform where business travel is booked and getting each of your travelers and administrators to use that tool.
 Not only do you need to find a tool with built-in travel policies and approval workflows, but you also need to make sure that the tool hits the above needs for a fantastic traveler experience

 Travel spend reporting

 Getting clarity into travel expenses is huge!
-With travel booked in so many different platforms, it’s very difficult to get complete data.
+With travel booked on so many different platforms, it’s very difficult to get complete data.
 Keep in mind that 46% of business travelers have booked on consumer websites.
-That data is spread all over the place and can’t get accessed until it’s expensed.
+That data is spread all over the place and can’t be accessed until it’s expensed.
 Search for a company or platform that provides real-time reports for your finance team.

 Innovative and scalable

 Business travel is still evolving.
 When hiring travel management companies and/or platforms, it’s great to check that the company is future-ready & Innovative